 This function is accountable for maintaining relations between employees and management, and thus, the term human resource management takes form.

 The HR systems can have a significant impact on whether or not new hires stay in the company long-term, so it's important to make sure that they feel valued from day one.

-You could be providing regular feedback about how well someone is doing concerning good behavior and discipline.
+You are also responsible to provide regular feedback about how well someone is doing concerning good behavior and discipline.

-Organizations are increasingly turning to HR for help when it comes to workforce management.
+Organizations have started to turn to HR for help when it comes to workforce management.
 It is not easy to manage several employees without an organized approach or a well-thought-out plan.

 It is another concern for the department accountable for people operations.
 The human resources department is responsible for maintaining a safe and healthy work environment, including advising managers on occupational injuries or illnesses and their prevention.

 One of their duties is to implement and maintain progressive or preventative safety programs.